oreace/locate/README.md

 # Locate Website
-[Openmedic] is a website for reporting missing persons and travel details.
+Locate is a website for reporting missing persons and travel details.
 It was created with Angular, PHP, JQuery and Bootstrap.

 ## Getting Started
 * Clone the repo: `git clone https://github.com/oreace/locate.git`